Why Bangalore Is India’s Fastest-Growing Startup Hub

 - Industry Diversity: Strong presence in fintech, edtech, SaaS, mobility, healthcare, biotech, and AI.

-- Government Support: Karnataka Startup Policy and Startup India offer incentives, grants, and regulatory assistance.
+- Government Support: The Karnataka Startup Policy 2025–2030 targets 25,000 new ventures statewide, alongside Startup India incentives, grants, and regulatory support.

 Refer to these articles: